FusionCache/docs/docs/kvfind/kvfind.md

 }
 ```

-Find where value equals "Hector":
+Find values that are "Hector":
 ```json
 {
   "KV_FIND":